chrelerner/UiO-IN3110/assignment5/README.md

 For task 5.5, I have not made much progress.
 I have only made the docs directory and used the "sphinx-quiststart" and "make html" commands.

+I have made an active effort to follow the pep8 formatting style.